The 2017 ECIA Executive Conference convenes October 22-24 at the Loews Chicago O'Hare.

 Starting with the economy, two returning speakers address both the big picture and our specific industry: Jim Doti of Chapman University and Nick Hawtrey, Allied Electronics.
 The next speakers bring a frank and focused debate on the Design Creation experience, with Dave Youngblood from Texas Instruments discussing its Digital Transformation and Rich Catizone, Morey Corp, giving a customer’s experience.
 The afternoon’s program delivers fresh ideas on running your business: Judy Begehr on the Science of Humor in B2B marketing and University of Chicago Booth professor Jean-Pierre Dubé on using data analytics to transform marketing and pricing strategies.

-The day concludes with a look at the component requirements of the auto industry from Akhilesh Kona of IHS Markit and opportunities in public/private partnerships from Tom Alexander of 1871 and mHUB, a Chicago-based think tank.
+The day concludes with a look at the changes in the automotive electronics industry component requirements from Dr. Richard Dixon, Principal Analyst, MEMS & Sensors, IHS Markit and opportunities in public/private partnerships from Tom Alexander of 1871 and mHUB, a Chicago-based think tank.

 The second day focuses on implementing specific business strategies: the right people, the right process and a long-term approach.
 Dr. Lynn Phillips of Reinventures discusses customer driven change management; Eric Eversole of Hiring Our Heroes reminds us of this proven labor pool; James Bird Guess shares leveraging workforce diversity, and David Avrin of Visibility International concludes the conference with the most important part of any business’ success: Customer Loyalty.